Carpentry and Joinery NVQ Courses

 What are National Vocational Qualifications?

-National Vocational Qualifications mean the individual has met the National Occupational Standards for whichever job is involved.
+Having a National Vocational Qualification means the person has met the National Occupational Standards for whichever job is involved.
 These standards are set by Sector Skills Councils, bodies set up by Government.
 This oversees the workforce skills across the country.
 You may have heard politicians talking about “Building the skills of the workforce” – what they mean is that employers are being encouraged to get their people qualified.
 The Sector Skills Council for the Construction Sector is the Construction Industry Training Board – which everyone knows as “CITB”

 NVQ’s are set at different levels.
 Level One is Foundation Level – this is where somebody would be if they had attended a basic City & Guilds or Construction Skills course.
 They usually take ten to twenty days of training.
 Level Two is a “Skilled Trades” level.
 This is the qualification the vast majority of site workers have and the one that gets the CSCS “Skilled Worker” Blue Card.
 Level Three is a Supervisory level – somebody who has the skills to lead a team of trades on site and is able to undertake or oversee more complex work.
 They have a Gold “Supervisor” CSCS Card.
 Level Four and above are management level qualifications and holders of these have access to the CSCS Black Card.
 You can see how the CSCS Card Scheme operates here.

-You can get the full Carpentry NVQ Level 2 in three ways:
+You can get the Carpentry NVQ Level 2 in three ways:

-By taking an Apprenticeship, where an employer releases you for training, you get the Diploma (and qualifications in Literacy and Numeracy if you don’t have them) at SuperSkills.
+By taking an Apprenticeship, where an employer releases you for training, you get the Diploma (and qualifications in Literacy and Numeracy if you don’t have them).
 Then you are visited in your workplace as the course progresses by your Assessor.
+You must be an employee to be an apprentice and you must be paid at least the National Minimum Wage for your age group.
+This presents a challenge for people in construction, where most workers are self-employed sub contractors, even when they work for the same lead contractor.

 By On Site Assessment and Training.
 This route is open to people who have three or more years of general site experience.
 This route involves our Assessor visiting you in the workplace and seeing what level you are working at.